Big Ups. And Much Sideways.

 The message that politicians are either stupid or crooked is nothing new, and director Mark Mylod, with writers Cohen and Dan Mazer, traverse no new ground imparting that message, which Ali spells out quite literally: “R.E.S.T.E.C.P!
 Do ya even know wha it spellz?
 Yes, Restecp.
 How’s anyone out there meant to restecp each other, if you lot in here, don’t even start restecpa-ing one another?”

 Unfortunately, Ali’s character does not remain the resolute, clueless renegade.
-It is disappointing that the film gives him a “respectable” arc, so to speak – he is made Ambassador to Jamaica (the wicked pot being a bonus, of course) and goes from being a drug-addled misogynist to a Parliamentary drug-addled misogynist…
+It is disappointing that the film gives him a “respectable” arc, so to speak (or a restecpable one at least) – he is made Ambassador to Jamaica (the wicked pot being a bonus, of course) and goes from being a drug-addled misogynist to a Parliamentary drug-addled misogynist…

 Now that’s Restecp.